Kumari – The Living Goddess Of Nepal

 Among the many legends that go around, there are a few that seem more convincing regarding the origin of Goddess Kumari.
 Jaya Prakash Malla, the last King of the Malla Dynasty, is said to have come across Goddess Taleju who visited his chambers as a beautiful woman during night time.
 The goddess promised to visit the King every night to play Tripasa (a game that involves dice) if he keeps the secret meetings to himself.

-However, the King’s wife was not a fool.
+However, the King’s wife was suspicious.
 One evening, she happened to follow him to the chambers with the intention of inspecting what exactly was going on with her King.
 Goddess Taleju became aware of this and left in anger.
 The goddess, however, paid a visit to the King after this event in his dream.
 Goddess Taleju told King Jaya Prakash Malla that she would reincarnate as a living goddess that would possess children from the Newar community, specifically, Shakya and Bajracharya community.
-The King then commenced the search for the special child with Goddess Taleju’s spirit.
-This is how the tradition of Kumari Goddess is known to have been started.
-A house was also built for the accommodation and looking after the Kumari.
-The house was named “Kumari Ghar”, which at present time, is among the popular sacred destinations in Kathmandu.

 There are many such Kumari in Nepal at present.
 Most Newari communities have a ‘Kumari’ but the Royal Kumari is the most senior.
-Even the Royal family of Nepal used to take blessings from the Royal Kumari during Monarchy in Nepal.
+Even the Royal family of Nepal used to take blessings from the Royal Kumari during the Monarchy in Nepal.

 Selection of Kumari – The Living Goddess

 There is a national search for the Kumari once the present Kumari loses the title and power of being a vessel for Goddess Taleju.
-The selection process includes criteria which are made sure to be met by a council comprising of Senior Buddhist Bajracharya, Chief Royal Priest, Priest of Taleju and Royal Astrologer.
+The selection process includes criteria which are made sure to be met by a council composed of Senior Buddhist Bajracharya, Chief Royal Priest, Priest of Taleju and Royal Astrologer.
 There are 32 such criteria that are known as ‘perfections’ of a goddess, some of which are:

 • Eyelashes like those of a Cow